What is CAGR?

 As seen in this example, the source of value is important.
 In this case, the returns generated by the asset are zero, as the losses in the final year cancel out the gains in the first and second years.
 However, the value of the investment increased as a result of further injecting funds into the investment.
 This, in turn, raised the value of the investment although the increase in value was not generated by performance.
 However, the compound annual growth rate does not account for non-performance related factors in the change of value.

-Check out any of the following resources to help better your understanding of investment returns and growth rates:
+Check out any of the following CFI resources to help better your understanding of investment returns and growth rates, and improve your skills as a financial analyst: